 The Apache Gora open source framework provides an in-memory data model and persistence for big data.
 Gora supports persisting to column stores, key value stores, document stores and RDBMSs, and analyzing the data with extensive Apache Hadoop™ MapReduce support.
 Gora uses the Apache Software License v2.0.
 Gora graduated from the Apache Incubator in January 2012 to become a top-level Apache project.
+You can find the Gora DOAP here.

 To further promote this years GSoC project, this years student (Apostolos Giannakidis) and mentor (Lewis McGibbney) will present Apache Gora and the Oracle NoSQL database at TCube in the beautiful city of Dublin.
 To say we are looking forward to this one may possibly be the understatement of 2013.
 Looking forward to seeing some familiar faces and new ones as we continue to promote Gora to the masses.
 Please see slides and video links below enjoy!